Sanidhyafeaturist/Sanidhyafeaturist/README.md

 ---

-## Connect with Me
+## 📢 Connect with Me

 Feel free to connect with me on other platforms (details coming soon).

 Thank you for visiting my GitHub profile.
-I look forward to connecting with you.
+I look forward to connecting with you!

 ---